embulk/embulk-output-jdbc/embulk-output-postgresql/README.md

   * Transactional: Yes.
   * Resumable: No.
 * **merge**:
   * Behavior: This mode writes rows to some intermediate tables first.
-If all those tasks run correctly, runs `with updated AS (UPDATE ....
+If all those tasks run correctly, runs `WITH updated AS (UPDATE ....
 RETURNING ...)
 INSERT INTO ....` query.
 Namely, if merge keys of a record in the intermediate tables already exist in the target table, the target record is updated by the intermediate record, otherwise the intermediate record is inserted.
 If the target table doesn't exist, it is created automatically.
   * Transactional: Yes.
   * Resumable: Yes.
+* **merge_direct**:
+  * Behavior: This mode inserts rows to the target table directly using `WITH S AS (SELECT ...), updated AS (UPDATE ....
+RETURNING ...)
+INSERT INTO ....` query.
+If the target table doesn't exist, it is created automatically.
+  * Transactional: No.
+  * Resumable: No.

 ### Supported types